What is EFT – Emotional Freedom Technique (Uses, Science & My Personal Experience)

 Feeling NOT Good Enough?
 Read This (my personal experience with EFT)

-I did an emotional breakthrough session with EFT (Emotional Freedom Technique) under the guidance of a very nice person, friend and a client of mine – the Life Coach & Healer Hang Boge.
+I did an emotional breakthrough session with EFT (Emotional Freedom Technique) under the guidance of a very nice person, friend and a client of mine – Hang.

 The goal for the session was for me to feel lighthearted.